edisedis777/pg-tuning-guide/README.md

 - Hardware: Examples assume 256 GB RAM and 48 cores; adjust values for your system.
 - Monitoring: Use EXPLAIN ANALYZE and pg_stat_activity to measure impact.
 - Contributions: Feel free to fork this repo and submit pull requests with additional examples.

+## License
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.